elsahv/EH-portfolio/notes.md

   APP IDEA:
   NOTECARD REMINDERS: #1 YOU DON'T HAVE TO FIGURE EVERYTHING OUT TODAY
   #2 I still have the discipline to get to where I want

+??
+CURRENT- how to use draw.io, or mermaid.js